avadae/programming4/slides/command_pimpl/command_pimpl.md

 - Periodically read the current state of the device
   - Periodically: once per frame in our example
 - Often game pads, joysticks
-- On windows, this is what the Xinput API provides
+- On windows, this is what the XInput API provides
   - ```XInputGetState()```
-We’ll use this in the exercises and our engine

 ```cpp
 XINPUT_STATE state;